USA Basketball announces its men's team for the Paris Olympics

 “Your hope is that they haven’t played together before," Canada's Kelly Olynyk said when told this weekend of the U.S. roster, “other than the 12 last All-Star games.”

-Hill has led the task of assembling the roster for the past several months, and the plan all along was to put together the team well in advance of training camp starting at Las Vegas in early July.
-Tryouts were never part of the plan for this team.
+Hill led the task of assembling the roster, a process that took about 18 months, and the plan all along was to put together the team well in advance of training camp starting at Las Vegas in early July.
+Players were given their jerseys in visits by Hill or other USA Basketball officials in recent days, or in some cases got them at practice with their team.

+“The common theme, when we've lost, was our defense wasn't good enough," U.S. coach Steve Kerr said.
+"That doesn’t sound like anything earth-shattering.
+We feel like we are going to score points.
+We're going to have a lot of talent and we’re going to find a way to score.
+But the international game is more physical and we've addressed that.”

 Durant has said since last year that he plans to play, which means he will pursue becoming the first men’s player in Olympic history with four basketball gold medals.
 He and Carmelo Anthony are the only men’s players with three Olympic golds; there are six women, all American, with at least four Olympic basketball golds.
 Sue Bird and Diana Taurasi each have five, while Teresa Edwards, Tamika Catchings, Sylvia Fowles and Lisa Leslie each won four.